 The Association believes that health related information must not be released without the written consent of the employee.
-The employee must have the right to examine and, if needed, correct his/her medical records.
-The Association also believes that the cost of any required physical or mental diagnostic procedure should be incurred by the agency that requires such procedure and that the employee should be guaranteed the right to select their own medical professional.
-(April 2015)
+The employee must have the right to examine and, if needed, correct individual medical records.
+The Association also believes that the cost of any required physical or mental diagnostic procedure should be incurred by the agency that requires such procedure and that the employee should be guaranteed the right to select a medical professional.
+(April 2023)